 IMMOFINANZ’s compliance with the provisions of the Austrian Corporate Governance Code was evaluated by the auditor, Deloitte Audit Wirtschaftsprüfung GmbH, in connection with a review of the Corporate Governance Report.
-The related auditor’s report can be reviewed below.
+The related auditor’s report can be downloaded below.
 The evaluation of the Corporate Governance Report for 2019 did not result in any objections.

 For IMMOFINANZ AG, the articles of association represent the essential foundation and create a legally binding framework for the company and its executive bodies.
 They provide information on the business purpose, share capital and share as well as rules for the executive bodies (Executive Board and Supervisory Board).
 Issues like the annual general meeting, the annual financial statements and the distribution of profit are also addressed.
-Download our Articles of Association here for more information:

 The members of the Executive Board and Supervisory Board of IMMOFINANZ AG as well as all closely related persons must report their transactions in IMMOFINANZ financial instruments not only to IMMOFINANZ but also to the Austrian Financial Market Authority (“Finanzmarktaufsicht”, FMA).
 IMMOFINANZ meets the requirement to report these directors’ dealings, meaning the transactions carried out by these managers, through publication on its website.
 For further information see the Directors’ Dealings below: